tuliogoncalves/sail/README.md

 ### If you want to run docker as non-root user then you need to add it to the docker group.

 a) Create the docker group if it does not exist
         $ sudo groupadd docker

 b) Add your user to the docker group.
-                $ sudo usermod -aG docker $USER
+        $ sudo usermod -aG docker <USER>

 c) Log in to the new docker group (to avoid having to log out / log in again; but if not enough, try to reboot):
         $ newgrp docker

 d) Check if docker can be run without root
         $ docker run hello-world

 e) Reboot if still got error
         $ reboot

 ### Disable docker service on boot

         $ sudo systemctl disable docker
         $ sudo systemctl disable docker.service
         $ sudo systemctl disable docker.socket